top of page

 What my clients say

 "I suffer with fibromyalgia, living with daily pain and fatigue.
 I have tried getting relief from many other therapies, but nothing ever really gave me much lasting relief.
 When I was recommended to try the MELT technique with Kim, I began to see a difference within weeks.
 My pain flares are now less frequent, and my daily pain levels are much lower than they had previously been.
 I am able to move more freely.
-I have been Melting with Kim for a year now, and I honestly look forward to my sessions every week.
+I have been attending Kim's classes for a year now, and I honestly look forward to my sessions every week.
 She tailors all of the movements to ensure that they work best for each individual, which is where the beauty of her small classes pays dividends.
-Melt and Kim have changed my life for the better, and I am so grateful to have this in my life."
+Restorative Movement and Kim have changed my life for the better, and I am so grateful to have this in my life."

-Giving yourself time to rest and restore helps bring balance to the parasympathetic and sympathetic nervous systems.
-Which in turn reduces pain, stress, and chronic inflammation and enhances our mood, our immune system and general well-being.
+Taking time to rest and restore is crucial for balancing the parasympathetic and sympathetic nervous systems, which helps reduce pain, stress, and chronic inflammation while enhancing mood, immune function, and overall well-being.

-My focus is on enhancing your well-being by improving your range of movement, reducing pain and breaking the stress cycle.
-By providing you with the tools, we can restore healthy movement, which is beneficial to your quality of life.
-Our aim is to improve joint health, increase the range of movement, and reduce pain and inflammation.
-Feel strong and confident, enhance your immune system and feel great!
+My focus is on enhancing your well-being by improving range of motion, reducing pain, and breaking the stress cycle.
+By equipping you with effective tools, we work together to restore healthy movement, improve joint health, and reduce pain and inflammation.
+You'll feel stronger, more confident, and better equipped to boost your immune system and overall quality of life.

 Bringing you wellbeing